i-aki-y/dend-capstone/README.md

 ## About Dataset

-As source of data, I use the following dataset.
+As a source of data, I use the following dataset.

 - MovieLens
-- The Movie DataBase
+- The Movie Database

 ### Data format

-Two data format are used.
+Two data formats are used.
-CSV: Dataset of MovieLens are provided as CSV.
+CSV: Datasets of MovieLens are provided as CSV.
 API: TMDB data are provided by API.

 ### Number of data